-As an orchestrator Nathan has contributed to many high profile films and TV dramas, collaborating with Oscar and Ivor Novello Award-winning composers.
-Black Mirror’s ‘USS Callister’, Ridley Scott’s ‘All The Money In The World’ and ITV’s ‘Victoria’ are among recent projects.
-Other highlights include the BBC’s ‘War and Peace’, Warner Brother’s ‘King Arthur’, Universal Picture’s ‘Steve Jobs’ and ‘Gold’ starring Matthew McConaughey.
-Nathan has orchestrated and arranged music for the National Theatre and the Royal Albert Hall.
+As an orchestrator Nathan has contributed to many high profile films and prime time TV dramas, collaborating with Oscar, BAFTA and Ivor Novello Award-winning composers.
+Nathan’s work in popular music includes collaborating with Rosie Danvers on the orchestral arrangements for Kanye West’s ‘We Got Love’.
+For live performance Nathan has arranged and orchestrated music for the National Theatre and the Royal Albert Hall.

-Composing for theatre, Nathan was nominated for an Off West End Award for ‘How I Learned to Drive’ at the Southwark Playhouse and has particular experience in creating music for new writing with projects at Soho Theatre, Trafalgar Studios and the National Theatre Studio.
+Composing for theatre Nathan started his career nominated for an Off West End Award for ‘How I Learned to Drive’ at the Southwark Playhouse and has since had particular experience in creating music for new writing with projects at Soho Theatre, Trafalgar Studios and the National Theatre Studio.
 Scores for stage have also included productions at the Liverpool Playhouse, Nuffield Theatre, Oxford Playhouse and Tokyo Metropolitan Arts Theatre.

 Nathan’s classical training and double first class degree in Music from Oxford University, combined with his talent for studio composition and sound design, make him a truly versatile collaborator.
 Nathan holds dual UK and US citizenship and currently works from his studio in Marylebone, London.